 Vital Signs Clinic: We hosted a Vital Signs Clinic at the local University.
 We brought our medical equipment/black bags and taught premed students how to evaluate the heart, lungs, BP, deep tendon reflexes, eye exam & otoscopic exam.
 This was a great way to inspire our juniors to keep working towards the goal of being a physician!
 This event was super successful.
 Would plan this event again.

-We had a successful virtual St. Baldrick’s Event this spring.
-We have also been working with the SOMA Opioid Task Force and hosted a Naloxone Training on campus through the MO-Hope Project.
+This past year we held two Naloxone Trainings on campus through the MO-Hope Project, volunteered with KC Harvesters, hosted ShaDO week, raised money with Charity Miles and more!
 We look forward to returning to campus in the fall and start planning more service and on-campus events!

 Contact us: firstname.lastname@example.org